kubeshop/testkube/docs/development.md

 ## Running on local machine

-Next critical component is API (https://github.com/kubeshop/kubtest) and some executor you can build your own tests executor or use one from Kubtest.
+Next critical component is API (https://github.com/kubeshop/testkube) and some executor you can build your own tests executor or use one from TestKube.

 First let's run local API server: